Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 * The project was split into 5 Epics based upon the Data Visualisation and Machine Learning tasks and within each of these, user stories were set out to enable an agile methodology.

 ### Epic - Information Gathering and Data Collection
-  * **User Story** - As a data practitioner, I want to load the Ames Housing dataset from a reliable source, so that I can begin the analysis with a complete dataset.
+  * **User Story** - As a data practitioner, I want to load the Ames Housing dataset from a reliable source, so that I can begin the analysis with a complete dataset. **Business Requirement 2**

     * Acceptance Criteria: